FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3c.md

 When the object is saved to the database, the event handler provided to _then_  gets called.
 The event handler closes the database connection with the command <code>mongoose.connection.close()</code>.
 If the connection is not closed, the program will never finish its execution.

 The result of the save operation is in the _result_ parameter of the event handler.
-The result is not that interesting when we're storing one object to the database.
+The result is not that interesting when we're storing one object in the database.
 You can print the object to the console if you want to take a closer look at it while implementing your application or during debugging.

 Let's also save a few more notes by modifying the data in the code and by executing the program again.

-**NB:** Unfortunately the Mongoose documentation is not very consistent, with parts of it using callbacks in its examples and other parts, other styles, so it is not recommended to copy paste code directly from there.
+**NB:** Unfortunately the Mongoose documentation is not very consistent, with parts of it using callbacks in its examples and other parts, other styles, so it is not recommended to copy and paste code directly from there.
 Mixing promises with old-school callbacks in the same code is not recommended.

 ### Fetching objects from the database